kayg04/kayg.org/content/Permanent Notes/Placement Rules in Ceph S3.md

 ![[placement-rules-in-ceph-s3-2.png]]

-### Changing Default Placement Rule
+### Changing Default Placement Rule for New Buckets

-The default placement rule can be changed so that it can be auto selected during bucket creation.
+The default placement rule can be changed so that it can be auto selected during bucket creation (new buckets only).
 As previously mentioned, making the same placement rule with another storage class has no effect.

 ![[placement-rule-in-ceph-s3-4.png]]
 On the command-line it would look like: